-- Three-day dietetic internship orientation (includes some practice hours) - Three-day rotation specific orientations (includes some practice hours) - RD practice exams and study sessions - iComp an online platform for didactic assignments Nutrition modules
+- Three-day dietetic internship orientation (includes some practice hours)

+- Three-day rotation specific orientations (includes some practice hours)

+- CourseSites.com an online platform for didactic assignments

+- Nutrition modules

+- Reading assignments

+- o Internship resource links

+- o RD practice exams and study sessions

-User training for iComp will be provided at the internship orientation.
-Each intern will be provided the URL and log in information for iComp.
+User training for CourseSites.com will be provided at the internship orientation.
+Each intern will be provided the URL and log in information for CourseSites.com.
+The intern is expected to check the CourseSites.com website routinely for assignments and announcements.

 XV.
-REQUIRED
+REQUIRED TEXTBOOKS